observablehq/plot/README.md

 ```js
 mylegend = myplot.legend("color")
 ```

-Currently only *color* and *opacity* scales are supported.
-An opacity scale is treated as a color scale with varying transparency.

 Categorical and ordinal color legends are rendered as swatches, unless *options*.**legend** is set to *ramp*.
 The swatches can be configured with the following options: